 Disneyland plans to reopen on April 30th, 2021 after being closed since March of 2020.
 Currently Cast Members are being called back for safety training and to help prepare the parks for guests by implementing COVID safety measures which we’ll talk about more in detail below.
 For now, only Cast Members are allowed inside Disneyland Park and the hotels.
-Guests can still access Downtown Disney and California Adventure Park via the Touch of Disney Event.
+Guests can still access Downtown Disney for dining and shopping.

 When Disney announced their reopening date they included several notes as to how it was going to happen.
 First, Disney plans to offer small Cast Member previews before April 30th as well as possible local resident previews.
-No information has been released on either of these but we do expect the previews to last at least a week.
+The previews are slated for April 27th-29th with a Club 33 preview day on April 28th.
 These allow Disney to see how things will function in a very small, controlled environment.
 Not everything is “up-to-par” during these events and tweaks typically happen before opening up to everyone else.

 Upon reopening Disney plans to only allow guests from California to enter the parks.
 We don’t know how long this restriction will apply but so far they have not announced any changes to this rule or commented on when it might be removed.
 What this means for guests who don’t live in California is, be patient.
 April and probably May will be committed to residents only.
 Disney will announce when guests can start to make Park Reservations and book hotels.
 You’ll want to jump on this ASAP as competition will be fierce.